microsoft/PowerPlatformConnectors/independent-publisher-connectors/AzureADApplications/Readme.md

 # Azure Active Directory Connector
 Azure Active Directory provides a powerful and very extensive REST API.
-Using this API, you can create and manage objects (e.g. users, groups etc.) in Azure Active Directory.
-This connector exposes the /Applications endpoint in Microsoft Flow and PowerApps.
+This connector exposes just the /Applications endpoint in Microsoft Flow and PowerApps.
 My main intent was to provide an easy way to find client secrets that were expired or near to expiry.

 ## Publisher: Paul Culmsee

 ## Pre-requisites
-You will need the following to proceed:
-* A Microsoft PowerApps or Microsoft Flow plan with custom connector feature
-* An Azure subscription
-* The Power platform CLI tools

 ## Supported Operations
 The connector supports the following operations:
 ### `List Applications`: Get the list of applications in this organization

-### Operation description
+### List applications
-Description here
+Get the list of applications in this organization.

 ## Obtaining Credentials
-Since the APIs used by the connector are secured by Azure Active Directory (AD), we first need to set up a few thing in Azure AD for connector to securely access  them.
-After this setup, you can create and test the connector.

-### Set up an Azure AD application for your custom connector
-Since the connector uses OAuth as authentication type, we first need to register an application in Azure AD.
-This application will be used to get the authorization token required to invoke rest APIs used by the connector on user's behalf.
-You can read more about this [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-scenarios) and follow the steps below:

-1. Create an Azure AD application
-This can be done using [Azure Portal] (https://portal.azure.com), by following the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
-Once created, note down the value of Application (Client) ID.
-You will need this later.

-2. Configure (Update) your Azure AD application to access the Azure Active Directory API This step will ensure that your application can successfully retrieve an access token to invoke Azure Active Directory rest APIs on behalf of your users.
-To do this, follow the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis).
-    - For redirect URI, use "https://global.consent.azure-apim.net/redirect"
-    - For the credentials, use a client secret (and not certificates).
-Remember to note the secret down, you will need this later and it is shown only once.
-    - For API permissions, make sure "Azure Active Directory" and "user_impersonation" are added.

-At this point, we now have a valid Azure AD application that can be used to get permissions from end users and access Azure Active Directory.
-The next step for us is to create a custom connector.
+This connector uses oAuth with Application.Read.All on Delegated AND Application scope

 ## Known Issues and Limitations
 Required.
 Include any known issues and limitations a user may encounter.

 ## Frequently Asked Questions
-Optional.
-Include frequently asked questions by your customer.
-### Question 1
-Answer to question 1
-### Question 2
-Answer to question 2
+### Why have you not added the other application endpoints?
+My intent here was to write flows that would look for application registrations with soon to be expiring client secrets.
+If you would like see other endpoints added, let me know or submit changes to this connector via guthub.

+### How to I create a client ID and secret?
+Register an application in Azure AD and grant it delegated Application.Read.All access to the Microsoft Graph Service (https://docs.microsoft.com/en-us/graph/api/resources/application?view=graph-rest-1.0).

 ## Deployment Instructions
-Required.
-Add instructions on how to deploy this connector as custom connector.
+Create a new application registration in Azure AD and enable API access to the Microsoft Graph with Application.Read.All for Delegated permissions.
+After downloading the connector, edit the client ID and tenant ID in apiProperties.json to your app registration and tenant.
+Please use paconn CLI to deploy.